Student Services

 For parking information at UMB please visit: https://www.umaryland.edu/parking

 All postings must be approved in advance by the Office of Student Affairs (OSA).
-To obtain approval, bring your proposed notice or posting to OSA in Suite 280.
-Upon approval, your notice or posting will be stamped, and you will be instructed as to which bulletin board(s) you may use for your posting.
-Nothing may be posted on the walls.
+To obtain approval, please bring your proposed notice to OSA in Suite 280.
+Upon approval, your notice will be stamped, and you will be instructed on the appropriate bulletin board(s) for posting.
+Please note that nothing may be posted on the walls.

-- All notices must be professional in appearance.
-Handwritten material will not be posted.
+• Notices must be professional in appearance; handwritten materials will not be accepted.

-- Any notice that becomes unpresentable or defaced will be removed and discarded.
+• Any notice that becomes unpresentable or defaced will be removed.

-- Notice will be removed after the event has taken place or after 30 days, whichever comes first.
+• Notices will be removed after the event concludes or after 30 days, whichever comes first.
+The event host is responsible for the timely takedown of flyers post-event.

-- If bulletin board space is limited, OSA reserves the right to select notices for events with the widest appeal.
+• OSA reserves the right to select notices for posting if bulletin board space is limited, prioritizing events with the widest appeal.

-- Notices advocating fraud or unlawful actions and notices OSA considers inappropriate are not permitted.
+• Notices advocating fraud or unlawful actions, or deemed inappropriate by OSA, are not permitted.

-- Posting of a notice does not imply endorsement by the University of Maryland Carey School of Law
+• Please note that posting a notice does not imply endorsement by the University of Maryland Carey School of Law.

 There is no smoking anywhere in the law school or on law school property.
 A designated smoking area has been provided at the southeast corner of the entrance.
 Smoking is not allowed directly outside of building entrances, and smoking is not allowed in the Courtyard.